Mityuha/fresh-bakery/docs/index.md

 # Fresh Bakery
 Fresh Bakery is a lightweight [Dependency Injection](dependency_injection.md) framework.

-Fresh Bakery can only be used within async applications, so if you have a sync one you probably should look for some alternatives.
+Actually, the only two asyncronious things about Fresh Bakery are its opening and its closing.
+It doesn't add up how you open and close your bakery: just make it asynchronously.
+That's it.

-Fresh Bakery is suitable for integrating against any async Web framework, such as [Starlette][starlette], [aiohttp][aiohttp], [FastAPI][fastapi] and so forth.
+Fresh Bakery is suitable for integrating against any async Web framework, such as [Starlette][starlette], [aiohttp][aiohttp], [FastAPI][fastapi], [Litestar][litestar] and so forth.

 **Requirements**: Python 3.6+